ErlingSigurdson/Billy/README.md

 by [Mr. P Solver](https://www.youtube.com/c/mrpsolver).

 ### What about security?
-Within your local Wi-Fi network your best protection is your access point password.
+Within your Wi-Fi network your best protection is your access point password.
 You can even run additional Wi-Fi network on the same router if you want to separate Billy and other IoT devices from your regular consumer electronics.

-As for Bluetooth (and lack of PIN code for BT access), you can change a command prefix syntax in `config_cmd.h` file and make commands look like `ATMYPSWD+DLOAD=TOGGLE`, effectively introducing a password specific to your device.
+As for Bluetooth (and lack of PIN code for BT access), you can change a command prefix syntax in `config_cmd.h` file and make commands look like `ATMYPSWD+LOADDIGITAL=TOGGLE`, effectively introducing a password specific to your device.

 [^1]: Not supported for ESP8266 and those ESP32 models which lack Bluetooth Classic functionality (e.g. ESP32-S2 and ESP32-C3).